raycast/extensions/docs/basics/prepare-an-extension-for-store.md

   * Ensure you use `MIT` in `license` field
   * Ensure you are using latest Raycast API version
 * Please use `npm` for installing dependencies and include `package-lock.json` in your pull request.
 We use `npm` in our CI when building and publishing extensions, so by providing `package-lock.json` we ensure that dependencies on server are exactly the same as you had locally during testing of your extension.
+* If your extension integrates with another service and doesn't comply with the Terms of Service of that service, include a warning in your README.
+The warning should be similar to:
+  > Warning: This extension is not compliant with the Terms of Service of [service name].
+Use at your own risk.

 ### Extensions and Commands Naming